bparanj/crystal/programming/iac/docs/basics/public-private-subnet.md

 ### 4. **Security Considerations:**

-- **Security Groups:** Configure the instance's security group to allow inbound traffic on the ports Caddy is listening on (typically 80 for HTTP and 443 for HTTPS).
+- **Security Groups:** Configure the instance's security group to allow inbound traffic on the ports Caddy is listening on ( 80 for HTTP and 443 for HTTPS).
 Be very cautious about exposing database ports; since your application and database are on the same instance, external access to the database port should not be necessary.
 - **Updates and Backups:** Regularly update your application, Caddy, PostgreSQL, and the underlying operating system to keep them secure.
 Implement a robust backup strategy for your database to prevent data loss.

 ### 5. **Monitoring and Management:**